MaineKuehn/usim/docs/source/api/usim.rst

     A point in time indefinitely far into the future.

 :py:data:`usim.instant`
-    A point in time from the current moment.
+    A point in time indistinguishable from the current moment.

 In addition, recurring actions can be repeated at specific delays or intervals in ``async for`` block.